 You’ve probably experienced the feeling of confusion when trying to select the correct home air filter for your needs.
 What does my system require?
 Is the more expensive products worth the investment?
 These are just some of the questions that make purchasing air filters for your home mind-boggling.
 Let D.A.
 Bennett Service Experts attempt to resolve your home air filter questions and allow you to continue enjoying the comfort of your home without concern.

-Here’s a simple way to figure out how efficient your existing filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Hold the filter horizontally, then using common table salt, begin to pour the salt through the filter and see how much comes out the other side.
+Here’s a simple way to figure out how efficient your existing filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Hold the filter horizontally, then using common table salt, begin to pour the salt through the filter then see the amount comes out the other side.
 If some or all the salt falls through the filter, then you can imagine that the filter will let dust pass through as well.
 You really should upgrade your filter to an air filter that’s more efficient.

 1) Filter Size